Biden to unveil plan to pump $1.5 trillion into pandemic-hit economy

 - The incoming administration will work with Congress on the quick stimulus package after Biden takes office on Jan.
 20.

-- Biden plans to introduce his package during a prime-time address on Thursday evening, underscoring the seriousness of the topic, but he will have to compete for attention with the political drama in Washington.
+- Biden plans to introduce his package during a prime-time address on Thursday evening, underscoring the seriousness of the topic.

 Biden campaigned last year on a promise to take the pandemic more seriously than President Donald Trump, and the package aims to put that pledge into action with an influx of resources for the coronavirus vaccine rollout and economic recovery.